-1. Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school ?
-3 Yes, there are faculty members at the medical school who have a primary r esearch focus in planetary health or healthcare sustainability.
-2 Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
-1 There are planetary health and/or healthcare sustainability researchers at the institution , but none associated with the medical school.
-0 No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
+1. Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
+Yes, there are faculty members at the medical school who have a primary research focus in planetary health or healthcare sustainability.
+Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
+There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
+No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.

 Score explanation: The UC Berkeley School of Public Health has a Environmental Health Sciences Division that trains future leaders to tackle public health threats from environmental exposures.
-UC Berkeley also has various environmental science groups on campus, including the Environmental Science, Policy, and Management (ESPM), Energy and Research Group, Center for Law, Energy, and the Environment, CERCH, and Center for Occupational and Environmental Health.
+UC Berkeley also has various environmental science groups on campus, including the Environmental Science, Policy, and Management (ESPM), Energy and Research Group, Center for Law, Energy, and the Environment, CERCH, Bixby Center for Population, Health and Sustainability, and Center for Occupational and Environmental Health.
 JMP students can take elective courses taught by faculty members in any of these groups and can also work with these faculty members as their Principal Investigators for their master's work.

 2. Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?

-3 There is at least one dedicated department or institute for interdisciplinary planetary health research.
-2 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
-1 There is an Occupational and Environmental Health department , but no interdisciplinary department or institute for planetary health research.
-0 There is no dedicated department or institute.
-Score explanation: The UC Berkeley School of Public Health has a Environmental Health Sciences Division that researchers how environmental exposures, such as industrialization, unplanned urbanization, effects of climate change and microbial and chemical contamination of water, and air and food can affect human populations, especially communities that are most vulnerable or oppressed food, can affect human populations, especially communities that are most vulnerable or oppressed.
+There is at least one dedicated department or institute for interdisciplinary planetary health research.
+There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.

+Score explanation: The UC Berkeley School of Public Health has a Environmental Health Sciences Division that researchers how environmental exposures, such as industrialization, unplanned urbanization, effects of climate change and microbial and chemical contamination of water, and air and food, can affect human populations, especially communities that are most vulnerable or oppressed.
 Information on faculty, coursework, and areas of distinction within the Environmental Health Sciences Division can be found here.
-3. Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?